Top

 Serving The Michiana Region Since 1957

 Your water heater is normally a quiet hero in your home.
-The plumbers at Great Lakes Heating & Air Conditioning are thoroughly trained to detect and resolve any issue that may arise with your water heater.
+The technicians at Great Lakes Heating & Air Conditioning are thoroughly trained to detect and resolve any issue that may arise with your water heater.
 Whether you require water heater repair or replacement in South Bend, you can count on us to deliver the highest caliber of professional service.

 Call (574) 498-7556 or contact us online to schedule a free proposal on a replacement water heater.